Abhidhammattha-sangaha: Points of controversy

+For the Atisundaraṃkyam in particular, the title Atisundara (meaning "very good" or "exceedingly beautiful") was deliberately used as a direct satirical retort to the phrase "taṃ na sundaraṃ" (that is not good) frequently thrown by Ledi Sayadaw in his work.

+Regarding the resolution of this debate, modern philological and doctrinal studies have attempted to evaluate the validity of the arguments from both sides.
+Based on a comparative analysis conducted by Ven.
+Visuddha (2018) on several selected points of controversy, it was concluded that Ledi Sayadaw's rejection of the interpretations in the Vibhāvinī-ṭīkā often stemmed purely from differing points of view regarding variations in Pali grammatical instrumentals.

 Translations

 The Abhidhammatthasangaha was first translated into English by Shwe Zan Aung (between 1895 and 1905), and this was revised and edited by Mrs. C.A.F Rhys Davids and first printed in 1910.

 The Sangaha was also translated into English by Narada Maha Thera, with explanatory notes.

 In 1993, the American monk Bhikkhu Bodhi released an updated version with the title "A comprehensive manual of Abhidhamma", with explanations of each section by Ven.
 U Rewata Dhamma and numerous charts and tables provided by Ven.
 U Silananada.
 A supplement to this text is 'Process of Consciousness and Matter by Ven.
 Dr. Rewata Dhamma'.

 Another translation of the Sangaha by Rupert Gethin and Dr. RP Wijeratne includes the Abhidhammattha-vibhavini commentary by Sumangala and was published in 2002 by the Pali Text Society.

+The Abhidhammattha Saṅgaha has also been translated into Spanish.
+The Argentine monk U. Nandisena, who has devoted himself to translating directly from the Pali into Spanish, is the translator into Spanish of the text: his version, titled Compendio del Abhidhamma, was published by El Colegio de México in 1999, prepared from Bhikkhu Bodhi's general edition of the work.
+The translation is available online at the Biblioteca Virtual Miguel de Cervantes.
+A second edition, translating the chapters from the Pali, was in preparation from 2019 by the Instituto de Estudios Buddhistas Hispano.